-What Can India Tell Us About The Worth Of Abolishing High-Value Banknotes?
+What Can India Teach Us About Abolishing High-Value Currency?

 To combat crime, the European Central Bank is gradually phasing out the 500 euro note, nicknamed the "Bin Laden" for its use in the financing of terrorism.
 The EU says it's preferred by criminals for its high value and easy portability.

-Tufts University's Bhaskar Chakravorti says most Europeans don't rely on the 500 euro bill to conduct legitimate business any more than Singaporeans depend on their country's S$10,000 bill, which has also been phased out.
+Bhaskar Chakravorti of The Fletcher School at Tufts University says most Europeans don't rely on the 500 euro bill to conduct legitimate business any more than Singaporeans depend on their country's S$10,000 bill, which has also been phased out.

 "Those denominations are so high that generally, anybody who would have to deal with that value of a transaction would probably use a digital transfer for it," says Chakravorti.

 Rogoff says eliminating high-value currency alone won't end crime, but it could disrupt the business model of the "bad guys."
-He says in the U.S., it could also increase tax compliance among ordinary citizens.
+He says that in the U.S. it could also increase tax compliance among ordinary citizens.
 The small businessperson who earns income in cash and doesn't report it to the IRS represents about half the losses the government incurs thru tax evasion.
-Pushing money to off-shore accounts, barter exchanges, and corporate shells also contribute to lost tax revenues.
+Pushing money to off-shore accounts, barter exchanges and corporate shells also contribute to lost tax revenues.

 Rogoff says getting rid of the $100 bill would help reduce the $500 billion that tax evasion costs the U.S. government each year.